 In the years since he graduated from UArts, Craig has traveled the world creating innovative work for an impressive array of clients.

-Rachel is a 2D character animator.
+Rachel is a 2D character animator who lives and works in New York City.

 The Disney "Imagineer" spends his days brainstorming and creating models of buildings and designing special effects and illusions for its theme parks.